tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 ## cTLS Handshake Layer {#ctlshandshake}

-The cTLS handshake is modeled in three layers:

-1. The Transport layer
-2. The Transcript layer
-3. The Logical layer

-### The Transport layer

-When `template.handshake_framing` is false, the cTLS transport layer uses a custom handshake framing that saves space by relying on the record layer for message lengths.
+When `template.handshakeFraming` is not `true`, cTLS uses a custom handshake framing that saves space by relying on the record layer for message lengths.
 (This saves 3 bytes per message compared to TLS, or 9 bytes compared to DTLS.)
 This compact framing is defined by the `CTLSHandshake` and